macnaileth/mapconnect/readme.txt

-16.04.2023 - Added route for getting areas by activites, added some html status codes 18.04.2023 - Added OpenPLZ API integration and some status messages 17.06.2023 - Added configuration pane to Gutenberg react block and shortcode for app placement
+16.04.2023 - Added route for getting areas by activites, added some html status codes 18.04.2023 - Added OpenPLZ API integration and some status messages 17.06.2023 - Added configuration pane to Gutenberg react block and shortcode for app placement 04.02.2024 - Added a settings page - work in progress

+= 0.0.9 =
+* Forked the thing.
+About to add working settings page

 = 0.0.3 =
 * Map added, connected to khuppenbauers api found here (i hope :-)): https://github.com/khuppenbauer/fastapi-dimb